 In Bangkok, I had grown so annoyed with using bottled water to brush my teeth that I began to use the tap water.
 I have used it ever since.
 Sometimes it takes a day or two to get my system used to a new country’s water supply.

-Tyler and Kara now use tap water as well, but Tim choses to continue to use bottled water at all times.
+Tyler and Kara now use tap water as well to brush their teeth, but Tim choses to continue to use bottled water at all times.
 We all fantasize about drinking water directly from the tap, something we take for granted in the US.

 Sometimes, in between doing full loads of laundry, I’d wash the essentials in the hotel sink, so we would have socks and underwear strung up across the hotel room on a small clothesline we’ve been carrying around.
 Now that we are in Taiwan and soon will be in New Zealand, my days of the cheap, convenient laundry service are over.
 Actually, as I am writing this, I am sitting at a laundromat in Taipei, Taiwan.